bobcat33/PinApp/README.md

 # Pin-App
 Pin-App is a Java app that allows users to select windows that they have open to be pinned in front of their other windows.
 When a window is pinned it will not be overlapped by any other open windows unless the other window is also pinned.

+**I will be uploading a compiled JAR of the app and an executable soon**

 **Table of Contents**
 * [Usage](#usage)
 * [Things to note](#toNote)